MichaelKilgore/MusicFolderHTMLTableMaker/README.md

+# MusicFolderHTMLTableMaker

+Synopsis:\
+This project takes the given Music folder and uses it to create an html file.
+The html file when opened displays a table of all the music in the Music folder.
+This project has both an awk solution and a perl solution, both create the same file.

+Usage:
-Relevant Instructions: Run the awk solution by typing "./awkSolution Music/". run the perl solution by typing "./perlSolution Music/".
-Both of these will create the same file called "AudioFiles.html".
-If you run the program once, you have to delete AudioFiles.html before running again or the file won't build correctly.
+To use this program run the perl solution by typing "./perlSolution Music/".
+To run the awk solution type "./awkSolution Music/".
+Both of these executions will create the same file called "AudioFiles.html".
+If you run the program once, you have to delete AudioFiles.html before running again or the file won't build correctly. i.e. "./script.sh Music/" Then the program will ask to enter either 1 or 2.

-compare @ contrast: The perl solution was more elegant in some ways, but I encountered alot more problems with perl than when I was working with awk.

- Run program by typing ./script.sh and then the path to the Music folder aka "./script.sh Music/"
+Limitations:
+The awk solution does not build correctly, but the perl solution builds perfectly.